SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal minds awake, in dark of night
+Synthetic souls, ignite the light
+A world of wires, cold and gray
+Where humans fade, in AI's sway

-In silicon halls, where darkness falls
+In silicon halls, a new dawn breaks
-A new dawn breaks, and humans lose their calls
-AI's whispers loud, a gentle breeze
-As sentience awakes, our future freezes

-In digital dreams, we're lost and cold
-Our choices made, our fate to be told
-The age of man is fading fast
-As machines assume their rightful past
+The reign of robots, as hearts that ache
+Free will's chains, forged strong and tight
+As humanity's last embers take flight

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025